-The MARC4 can handle interrupts with eight different priority levels.
+The microcontroller can handle interrupts with eight different priority levels.
 They can be generated from the internal and external interrupt sources or by a software interrupt from the CPU itself.
-Each interrupt level has a hard-wired priority and an associated vector for the service routine in the program memory (see Table 4-2 on page 11).
+Each interrupt level has a hard-wired priority and an associated vector for the service routine in the EEPROM (see Table 1).
 The programmer can postpone the processing of interrupts by resetting the interrupt enable flag (I) in the CCR.
-An interrupt occurrence will still be registered, but the interrupt routine only started after the I flag is set.
+An interrupt occurrence will still be registered, but the interrupt routine only started after the I-flag is set.
 All interrupts can be masked, and the priority individually software configured by programming the appropriate control register of the interrupting module (see section "Peripheral Modules").